sap-tutorials/sap-build-apps/tutorials/codejam-13-spinner/codejam-13-spinner.md

 ### Test the app
-The way we just implemented the spinner, with a dedicated spinner UI component, let's us create a spinner for just a part of the screen.
+The way we just implemented the spinner, with a dedicated spinner UI component, lets us create a spinner for just a part of the screen.

 But if we just want to hide the entire screen until the data is ready, there are dedicated spinner flow controls that make this easy.